Brazil Work Permit

 - Please glue the photo to the application form covering the box in between bar codes.
 Do not staple it and do not use tape.

-- The photo taken within the past 6 months,
+- The photo was taken within the past 6 months,

 - Police clearance certificate (non-fingerprint, name check only) from local police,